Home » Attractions » North Pole – Santa’s Workshop

 From the moment you ascend the tree-lined roads to Santa’s Workshop entrance, you’ll begin to see why this special attraction has been a favorite of locals and visitors alike for more than 65 years.
 Unlike its city counterparts, the North Pole sits upon a pristine mountainside at the base of Pikes Peak, nestled in the gorgeous Colorado forest and surrounded by great views.
 But it’s more than just a beautiful location, the North Pole is captivating for everyone who visits, from little ones to grandparents and everyone in between — even those hard-to-impress teens.

-Food, Gifts, and the Jolly Man Himself
+Food, Gifts and the Jolly Man Himself

 Of course, the North Pole just isn’t the North Pole without a very special man.
 We’re talking about Santa Claus, of course.
-He and his awesome elf helpers are in the park every day, waiting to meet and greet their pint-sized fans (and believing adults) and listen to Christmas wishes.
-A trip won’t be complete without a visit to his warm and cozy house and snapping a photo for the mantle.
+He and his awesome elf helpers are in the park every day, waiting to meet and greet their young fans (and believing adults) and listen to Christmas wishes.
+A trip won’t be complete without paying a visit to his warm and cozy house and snapping a photo for the mantle.
 Santa even brought his favorite deer for you and the kids to feed!

 Because it’s Christmas every day at the North Pole, you can also find the coolest Christmas-themed gifts around in the park’s adorable village gift shops, including snow globes, ornaments, collectibles and so much more.
 Be sure to pick up a North Pole ornament for your tree to cherish the memory of the fun you and your family will have together.
 You can personalize one with your family name or the name of someone special.
 There’s even a sweet shop loaded with candy of all kinds and the North Pole’s special homemade fudge.
 Finally, when your day is done, don’t miss out on the chance to dip your own candle and send a letter from the North Pole Post Office bragging about your exciting day.